 Cancellation/no show policy and associated fees

-Due to the increasing demand for the limited event space in the Plaster Student Union the Conference Services Offices will be enforcing a Cancellation/No Show Policy in order to maximize space and allow more groups opportunity to have events inside the PSU.
+Due to the increasing demand for the limited event space in the Plaster Student Union the Event and Meeting Services Offices will be enforcing a Cancellation/No Show Policy in order to maximize space and allow more groups opportunity to have events inside the PSU.

 Additionally, if any PSU reserved event is not cancelled within 72 hours of event, all additional labor and set-up charges associated with the event will be charged to the sponsoring organization.

-The Conference Services Office does not automatically cancel events should the University cancel classes due to weather.
-For inclement weather cancellations, groups must contact the Conference Services office at least two hours prior to the scheduled reserved time and cancel their event.
+The Event and Meeting Services Office does not automatically cancel events should the University cancel classes due to weather.
+For inclement weather cancellations, groups must contact the Event and Meeting Services office at least two hours prior to the scheduled reserved time and cancel their event.
 Failure to cancel an event that has any charges (i.e., labor and/or audio/visual fees) associated with the event will result in those charges being assessed to the sponsoring group.

 Capacities — fire code